Spellpunk101/OS-Group-16/README.md

 The names should be at most 70 characters long in the commands file.

 AI was used to generate the code used to parse input from the input file.
+This code was modified from static array allocation to dynamic array allocation by us humans.

 AI was also used for the Makefile but is was Google's new AI Overview tool.
 I just searched how to properly structure a Makefile and that was one of the results.